Policy NM14: The Rural Areas in the National Park

 Proposals for rural exception housing schemes that meet the development plan definition will be supported within or adjoining the rural settlement of Bashley, as indicated on the Policies map.

-Proposals which would result in the visual coalescence of Bashley (New Forest National Park Authority) with New Milton will not be supported.
+Proposals which would result in the visual coalescence of Bashley (New Forest National Park) with the New Milton will not be supported.

 Supporting text